“Ideas to Improve Your Personal Scripture Study,” Scripture Study Ideas (2021)

 To gain additional insights into the verses you read, use the footnotes, the Topical Guide, the Bible Dictionary, the Guide to the Scriptures (scriptures.ChurchofJesusChrist.org), and other study helps.

 You can find meaningful insights about a scripture if you consider its context—the circumstances or setting of the scripture.
-For example, knowing the background and beliefs of the people a prophet spoke to can help you understand the intent of his words.
+For example, knowing the background and beliefs of the people a prophet spoke to can help you understand the intent of his messages.

 There are many ways to record the impressions that come as you study.
 For example, you could mark a meaningful word or phrase and record your thoughts as a note in your scriptures.
 You could also keep a journal of the insights, feelings, and impressions you receive.
 Or you might record the question that you asked before beginning your study, followed by the answers you were guided to.